abmesamesa/blog/posts/2021-01-25-aws-learning-path.md

 - Is a CDN (Content delivery network)
 - Cached data in edge locations
 - Origin data can come from S3

+**2021-02-16**

+### Aws VPC and networking components

+Topics

+- Virtual Private Clouds (VPCs)
+- Subnets
+- Route Tables
+- Network Access Control Lists (NACLs)
+- Security Groups
+- NAT Gateways
+- Bastion Hosts
+- VPN and Direct connection
+- VPC Peering
+- AWS Transit Gateway

+Objectives

+- Confidently architect a VPC across multiple availability zones within a Region
+- Explain different networking components commonly used within AWS VPCs
+- Secure your VPCs, helping you to protect your resources within them
+- Assess which method of connectivity to your VPCs would be best in different scenarios

+#### VPC

+- Your own isolated cloud inside the aws cloud.
+- It allows to provision and deploy your application within the vpc.
+- Up to 5 VPCs per region, per account.
+- When creating a Vpc you need to give it a name, and a CIDR block address.

+#### Subnets

+- Segment vpc infrastructure into many networks
+- Any subnet create within the VPC need to reside inside the CIDR block address of the VPC.
+- Can be public or private subnets.
+By default, they are private (can't access Internet).
+- Public subnets are accessible from the outside (Internet) as web servers.
+Web servers would have 2 IP addresses (one internal in the range of the Subnet CIDR block and one public)
+- Private subnets are inaccessible by default (Backend, databases)
+- To make public a subnet we need to create an Internet Gateway attached to our VPC and create a route in the route table of the subnet mapping any route not known by the route table and the internet gateway.
+- The first 4 addresses of the subnet CIDR block, and the last one are reserved and can not be used.

+#### NACLs

+- Network access control list: network level firewall
+- By default, accept all the traffic
+- The can control Inbound and Outbound traffic
+- Stateless by design

+#### Segurity groups

+- Instance level firewall
+- Stateful by design

+#### NAT Gateway

+- It allows traffic originated within you EC2 instance from the internet, so for instance you can keep your instances up to date while keeping them within a private subnet.

+#### Bastion host

+- Gain access to instance in a private subnet from the internet through a secured machine
+- Best practice is to use ssh key forwarding to store the private keys of the keys in the machine of the engineer (and not in the bastion host)